ibm-cloud-docs/activity-tracker/adoption.md

 * You must configure each bucket to enable management events, or management and data events.
 Notice that you cannot enable data events only for a bucket.
 For more information, see [Activity Tracker events](/docs/cloud-object-storage?topic=cloud-object-storage-at-events).

-Enable collection of COS management and data events on the bucket that you use to archive data from a logging instance.
+Enable collection of COS management and data events on the bucket that you use to archive data from an auditing instance.
 Use these events to monitor activity in your COS bucket.
 {: tip}

 In {{site.data.keyword.at_full}}, you can define views, dashboard, and screens to monitor COS management and data events.
 You can also configure alerts on views to notify you when a specific condition occurs.
 On a view, you can configure an email alert, a Slack alert, a PagerDuty alert, or any combination of these.
 For more information, see [Creating custom views](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-views) and [Managing alerts](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-alerts).